MetPX/sarracenia/doc/UPGRADING.rst

           This would cause deliveries using the sender to use the final name without a temporary one being chosen, causing many cases where files which weren't complete being picked up when relying on the default configuration.

+*NOTICE*: default prefetch=25 now, was 1.
+This change happenned in code re-writing.

 *CHANGE*: *inflight* for sender now defaults to '.tmp' when no post_broker is set, and NONE when it is.
 If this behaviour is undesired,
           one must add *inflight NONE* to the obtain the previous behaviour.

+*CHANGE*: default durable=True  (was false in earlier versions... queues may not bind correctly.
+May need to migrate...
+          create a new queue, then use a shovel to read from old queue to new one.

 2.17.12a6
 ---------